ProfiBA/advanced-csharp-sample/README.md

 # Advanced C# Sample
 Example how to use Dependency Injection, Serialization, Interfaces, Auto update etc.

+Client is Console App, Web service is ASP.NET MVC 5

 Sample app requirements:
 - Auto updates its list of plugins from a web server and then executes all identified plugins
 - Plugins all implement a simple interface ISimplePlugin with one method: void Print()